nathan-king/animism-website/animism-site/src/content/pages/beliefs/nexus.md

 ### Sanctified Nexus *(Strongest)*

-Sanctified nexuses involve physically linking a spiritual presence with intentionally built shrines or structures.
-These are the strongest focal points.
+Sanctified nexuses involve physically linking a spiritual presence with an intentionally built shrine and marking it with a **seal**.
+Seals are essential in focusing the spirit's presence and embodying the relationship.

 #### Natural Sanctified Nexus
-A naturally sacred location deliberately amplified by physically enshrining it through shrines, carvings, or altars.
+A naturally sacred location deliberately amplified by physically enshrining it through shrines, carvings, and seals.
 **Examples**: Shrine built around a sacred mountain or ancient tree.

 #### Great Spirit Sanctified Nexus
-Specifically established shrines dedicated to Great Spirits, requiring precise materials, symbolic alignment, and carefully chosen locations directly linked to the spirit’s domain.
+Specifically established shrines dedicated to Great Spirits, requiring precise materials, seals, symbolic alignment, and carefully chosen locations linked to the spirit’s domain.
 **Examples**:
 - **Ouranos**: Elevated mountain or high plateau
 - **Gaia**: Forest or woodland
 - **Oceanus**: Ocean coastline

+> Without the proper seal, a site cannot be considered a Sanctified Nexus—even if it meets other requirements.

+---

 ### Natural Nexus *(Very Strong)*

 Naturally occurring sacred locations or objects that are inherently spiritually powerful without human intervention.
 **Examples**: Sacred river, untouched grove, spiritually resonant cave

+> Natural nexuses do not require seals to exist, but seals may be added to formally recognize or amplify them.

+---

 ### Dedicated Nexus *(Strong)*

-Intentionally established shrines created by marking a place or object with a seal and constructed from symbolically aligned materials.
-Does not require spatial proximity to a natural nexus but must have appropriate symbolic linkage.
+Intentionally created shrines constructed from symbolically aligned materials and **always marked with a seal** that represents the spirit.
+These nexuses are spiritually active only when enshrined and sealed.
 **Examples**:
 - Community shrine for collective reverence
 - Small shrine dedicated at individual trees
 - Home shrine constructed from symbolic materials

+> A seal is what transforms a symbolic structure into an actual nexus.
+Without it, it is not spiritually active.

+---

 ### Personal Nexus *(Weakest)*

-Portable items bearing a spirit’s seal, offering subtle personal connections.
+Portable items bearing a spirit’s **seal**, allowing subtle personal connection.

 #### Talismanic Nexus *(Moderate Strength)*
 Created exclusively by consecrating a portable object at a Sanctified Nexus.
 **Example**: Pendant consecrated at a shrine dedicated to Ouranos

 #### Simple Nexus *(Weakest)*
-Independently created portable objects without direct connection to a stronger nexus.
+A portable object marked with a seal outside of any stronger nexus context.
-**Example**: Privately embroidered cloth seal created at home
+**Example**: Cloth seal embroidered privately at home

+> While the seal alone can create a weak nexus, its strength depends on context.
+Talismans gain more presence when consecrated at stronger nexuses.

 ---